 Outdoor learning: Our staff place great value in the benefits of outdoor learning.
-We have outdoor areas for each key stage that are well-used and valued by all to deliver the curriculum in an active and collaborative style.
-Each year group has planned time to participate in Forest School activities with our HLTA who is a trained Forest School Practitioner.
+We have outdoor areas for each key stage and a Nature Nook.
+These areas are well-used and valued by all to deliver the curriculum in an active and collaborative style.

 Extra-curricular activities: We provide a variety of extra-curricular activities for pupils that enhance their learning experience.
 The activities range from after-school clubs, to educational trips and visits.
 Extra-curricular activities are designed to enhance pupils’ learning experience, form personal connections between pupils and their peers, and teach skills essential for life after school.